Versy Blog Post

 They had a solid reputation, a strong track record, and this time, to improve their odds of winning, they used AI.
 But what they hoped would give them an edge ended up costing them the win.

-The topic was “Should governments regulate AI development?” and Ridgeview’s plan was to use an AI tool to streamline their case, they had many good ideas but this was at the highest point of the AI hype.
-Remember?
-When it looked like it would do everything better than anyone?
+The topic was “Should public transportation be free for all?” and the team's plan was to use an AI tool to streamline their case, they had many good ideas but this was at the highest point of the AI hype.

 They typed the resolution into their software and relied on its output to craft their arguments and rebuttals.
 The results looked impressive on paper—complex language, sophisticated stats, and layered points—but the team barely reviewed or adjusted anything.
 They were confident the AI had done all the heavy lifting.
-Oh and one more thing to mention.
-They revoked their own ideas and points and used the ones generated by the machine.

 During the debate, things fell apart quickly.
 Their opponents, a team from Hartford, pounced on the lack of clarity in their case.
 When cross-examined, the high school debaters couldn’t explain key points or defend their evidence, stammering as they tried to make sense of their own arguments.
 Judges looked on, unimpressed, and honestly, probably suspicious.